GreenKGC: A Lightweight Knowledge Graph Completion Method: Methodology

-Afterward, we can apply the standard DFT to each dimension since each dimension has a scalar value after the above PCA step.
-DFT adopts cross-entropy to evaluate the discriminant power of each dimension as cross-entropy is a typical loss for binary classification.
-Dimensions with lower cross-entropy imply higher discriminant power.
-We prune the feature dimensions with the lowest DFT errors to obtain low-dimensional features.
+where $y = 1$ for observed triples $(h, r, t)$ and $y = 0$ for corrupted triples $(h', r, t')$.
+Afterward, we can apply the standard DFT to each dimension.

+DFT adopts cross-entropy (CE) to evaluate the discriminant power of each dimension as CE is a typical loss for binary classification.
+Dimensions with lower CE imply higher discriminant power.
+We preserve the feature dimensions with the lowest CE and prune the remaining to obtain low-dimensional features.
+Details for training DFT are given in Appendix \ref{appendix:dft}.

+\textbf{KG partitioning.} Given that relations in KGs could be different (e.g. symmetric v.s. asymmetric and \emph{films} v.s. \emph{sports}), a small subset of feature dimensions might not be discriminant for all relations.
+Thus, we first partition them into disjoint relations groups, where relations in each group have similar properties.
+Then, we perform feature pruning within each relation group and select the powerful feature dimensions correspondingly.

+We hypothesize that relations that have similar properties are close in the embedding space.
+Therefore, we use $k$-Means to cluster relation embeddings into relation groups.
+To verify our hypothesize, we show the grouping results on WN18RR in Table \ref{tab:partition}.
+Without categorizing relations into different logical patterns explicitly, relations of similar patterns can be clustered together in the embedding space.
+For example, most relations in cluster \#0 are symmetric ones.
+All relations in the cluster \#1 are N-to-1.
+The remaining two relations in cluster \#2 are 1-to-N with the highest tail-per-head ratio.
+While we observe cardinality-based grouping for relations in WN18RR, which mostly contains abstract concepts, for FB15k-237 and YAGO3-10, relations with similar semantic meanings are often grouped after KG partitioning.

+Furthermore, we evaluate how different numbers of relation groups, $k$, can affect the feature pruning process.
+In Fig. \ref{fig:avg_ce}, as the lower CE reflects more discriminant features, we can obtain more powerful features when $k$ becomes larger, i.e. partitioning KG into more relation groups.
+Thus, for each dataset, we select the optimal $k$ when the average CE starts to converge.
+We elaborate on the high-level intuition on why combining feature pruning and KG partitioning works with KGE models.
+First, KGE models are isotropic, meaning each dimension can be handled by DFT independently.
+Second, some feature dimensions are more powerful than others in different relations.
+Thus, we group relations that with the same discriminant feature dimensions for parameter savings.